 The Blocks 29-32 site is located near the waterfront, with significant views to the Bay.
-Two key varas, incorporated into the Plan to preserve Bay views, intersect with Blocks 29-32 at Illinois Street and Campus Lane.
+A key vara, incorporated into the Plan to preserve Bay views, intersects with Blocks 29-32 at Campus Lane.
 There is also a secondary view corridor intersecting the site at Bridgeview Way.
 The Project's location offers ample views at elevation to the San Francisco skyline, Bay Bridge, East Bay, and Potrero Hill.

-Under the proposed Project, the varas established to preserve dramatic and interesting views at Illinois Street and Bridgeview Way will terminate at several key architectural elements on-site.
-Visitors approaching the site from these corridors will access multi-layered and multi-level views to the Plaza, Event Center, Pedestrian Path, and architectural detailing on the street.
+Under the proposed Project, the varas established to preserve dramatic and interesting views at Bridgeview Way will terminate at several key architectural elements on-site.
+Visitors approaching the site from this corridor will access multi-layered and multi-level views to the Plaza, Event Center, Pedestrian Path, and architectural detailing on the street.
 Similarly, the vara at Campus Lane will terminate at the Event Center instead.
 The dramatic architecture of the Event Center, coupled with the scaled Gatehouse element and the intense public activity of the Main Plaza, will offer an alternative and equally engaging view.

-Architectural detailing like the Event Center's

-Bayfront Terrace feature will be designed to enhance Fig. 17

-opportunities for additional views at elevation.
+Architectural detailing like the Event Center's Bayfront Terrace feature will be designed to enhance opportunities for additional views at elevation.